English vocabulary for recommending places to visit & see exercise

 Close

-13. A phrase where you suggest/offer to meet somebody later, is
+13. A phrase which means to meet somebody later to consume alcohol, is

 Go out for a few drinks: